Isoroku Yamamoto: Actions after Midway

 The Battle of Midway checked Japanese momentum, but the Japanese Navy was still a powerful force, capable of regaining the initiative.
 It planned to resume the thrust with Operation FS, aimed at eventually taking Fiji and Samoa to cut the American lifeline to Australia.

-Yamamoto remained as commander-in-chief, retained at least partly to avoid diminishing the morale of the Combined Fleet.
-However, he had lost face as a result of the Midway defeat, and the Naval General Staff were disinclined to indulge in further gambles.
-This reduced Yamamoto to pursuing the classic defensive "decisive battle strategy" he had attempted to avoid.
+The Japanese public wasn't told of the loss, and Yamamoto remained as commander-in-chief of the Japanese Combined Fleet.
+However, he had lost some of his credibility within the Navy as a result of the Midway defeat.
+He was typically aggressive, but from this point onward, the Naval General Staff were disinclined to indulge in further gambles.
+Yamamoto thereby ended up in the battle of attrition that he had attempted to avoid.

 Yamamoto committed Combined Fleet units to a series of small attrition actions across the south and central Pacific that stung the Americans, but in return suffered losses he could ill afford.
 Three major efforts to beat the Americans moving on Guadalcanal precipitated a pair of carrier battles that Yamamoto commanded personally: the Battles of the Eastern Solomons and Santa Cruz Islands in September and October, respectively, and finally a pair of wild surface engagements in November, all timed to coincide with Japanese Army pushes.
-The effort was wasted when the Army could not hold up its end of the operation.
-Yamamoto's naval forces won a few victories and inflicted considerable losses and damage to the American fleet in several battles around Guadalcanal which included the Battles of Savo Island, Cape Esperance, and Tassafaronga, but he could never draw the United States into a decisive fleet action.
-As a result, Japanese naval strength declined.
+Yamamoto's naval forces won a few victories and inflicted considerable losses and damage to the American fleet in several battles around Guadalcanal which included the Battles of Savo Island, Cape Esperance, and Tassafaronga, but despite these, he was unable to fully supply the Japanese army troops on the island.
+Also, the battle of attrition was in particularly a negative for Japan since the trained aviators were not being replaced.